 “You think?
 That moth-eaten goatskin saved you for a few moments, but the king’s men realize who they’re looking for.”

 “Not true, Nate.
 Not true.
 A guard ran by, and passed me again as he walked back to the fort.
 He never glanced at me.
 Not once.”
 Elijah thrust his chin up.
 “That’s when I figured out King David’s finest moment.”
 He nodded at Nathan in time with their strides.
 “Can’t wait to tell Dad.”

 “Finest moment?”
 Nathan’s eyebrows came together.

 “That time he hid right out in the open.”
-Elijah raised his palm.
+Elijah raised his palms facing each other.
 “Saul and his men went along one side of the mountain.”
-He raised his other palm.
-“David and his men on the other side.
-Hiding in plain sight, just like me.”
+He waved his left palm.
+“David and his men on the other side.”
+He waved his right palm.
+“Hiding in plain sight, just like me.”

 “You mean at Maon?”
 Nathan frowned.